1ipod/code-roulette/README.md

 # code-roulette
-Complete insane contracts with friends
+Complete insane contracts using spagetti code with friends